Chart Color Schemes

 Austral features high concentrations of family households, with a higher-than-average median household size

 Family households account for 85.9% of all households, including 49.3% couples with children, 24.2% couples without children, and 11.4% single parent families.
-Non-family households constitute the remaining 14.1%, with lone person households at 13.0% and group households comprising 1.2%.
+Non-family households make up the remaining 14.1%, with lone person households at 13.0% and group households comprising 1.2% of the total.
 The median household size is 3.1 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households